ReasonCore AI Data partner

 pick_closerWhich of two objects is nearer?Distance pair (m)

-identify_nearest_aheadNearest object along the forward axisForward projection (m)
+identify_nearest_aheadNearest object on the forward axisForward projection (m)

 identify_positionClassify position (ahead-left, etc.)Forward + lateral (m)